tuonux/mtx/README.md

     [+] Nmap - Discovered open port 22288
     [+] Nmap - Port 22288 respond with service ssh 1.0.0 on lan 192.168.0.3

-### Scan the target on port 22 with the MTX Framework built-in nmap command
+### Scan the target on port 22 with the MTX Framework built-in scan command

     mtx > scan 1.1.1.1 22